 The Evolution of Digital identity

 The Internet and the digitalization of biometrics and other personal attributes propelled new ways of issuing and managing personal identity.
-This process started around the end of the last century and allowed Internet companies to start issuing online identities to its users.
+This process started around the end of the last century and allowed Internet companies to start giving their users online identities.
 It also promoted efforts to release functional identities that could be used across different interconnected networks, thus opening the door for potential decentralization.

-The evolution of digital identity is summarized in table 1, which highlights the evolving nature of IAM from a centralized model to a potentially fully distributed one.
+The evolution of digital identity is summarized in table 1, highlighting the evolving nature of IAM from a centralized model to a potentially fully distributed one.

 Table 1: Digital Identity Evolution